-Led by Director, Thomas Carroll, MD, Associate Director, Jayme Dowdall, MD, and Clinical Coordinator of Voice Services, Chandler Thompson, DMA, MS, CCC-SLP, the Voice Program approaches patient care as a coordinated team.
+Led by Director, Thomas Carroll, MD and Clinical Coordinator of Voice Services, Chandler Thompson, DMA, MS, CCC-SLP, the Voice Program approaches patient care as a coordinated team.
 Integral to their success is a team of Voice Pathologists and allied health providers who provide necessary input to the patient and physicians during clinic visits.
 Patients are typically seen by both a Doctor and Voice Pathologist during every visit to provide coordinated diagnoses and decide upon innovative therapies for patients with voice, swallowing and airway conditions including chronic cough and paradoxical vocal fold motion disorder.

 Voice Program Specialists Treat a Diverse Patient Population

 Specialists in the Voice Program deliver expert care for a highly diverse patient population, including: